WASP announces call for postdoc positions in expedition projects

 In this project, we will lay the practical foundation for operating autonomous “cell-free” wireless networks.
 Instead of breaking down the network operation into independent cells, all the access points in a cell-free network serve all users.
 The price to pay is a more challenging network operation.
 In this project, we will consider deep learning as a tool to overcome these challenges.
 We will apply existing methods and also develop new algorithms for the training problem with the aim to efficiently and reliably train deeper neural networks.

 For this project four PostDoc positions are offered, two at Linköping University and two at Lund University.
-The contact persons are Emil Björnson, Division of Communication Systems, Department of Electrical Engineering, Linköping University, firstname.lastname@example.org, Announcement link to be provided, and Pontus Giselsson, Department of Automatic Control, Lund University, email@example.com, Position announcement (deadline January 2, 2019).
+The contact persons are Emil Björnson, Division of Communication Systems, Department of Electrical Engineering, Linköping University, email@example.com, Position announcement (deadline January 31), and Pontus Giselsson, Department of Automatic Control, Lund University, firstname.lastname@example.org, Position announcement (deadline January 2).

 High-Confidence Formal Verification of Real Cyber-Physical Systems: from Models to Machine Code

 For this project three PostDoc positions are offered, two at KTH and one at Chalmers.
-Contact persons are David Broman, KTH, firstname.lastname@example.org and Magnus Myreen, Chalmers, email@example.com .
-Announcement links to be provided.
+Contact persons are David Broman, KTH, email@example.com, Position announcement, and Magnus Myreen, Chalmers, firstname.lastname@example.org Position announcement (deadline for application for both positions February 28).

 CorSA: Correct-by-design and Socially Acceptable Autonomy